jt-taylor/Abstract-VM/README.md

 - div
 - mod
 - print ; assert that the head of stack is int_8 and prints it char value
-- exit ; if not present throw an errorThe goal of this Project is to make a very basic asembly language interpreter
+- exit ; if not present throw an error

 #### Example
 ```